helium/HIP/0055-validator-challenges.md

 Light Hotspots will maintain a durable gRPC (Google Remote Procedure Call) connection to one (or many) Validators.
 The target Validator(s) could be random or specified.
 Via the first durable connection, Light Hotspots will be streamed chain related data, events and notifications.
-Additional connections can be considered ephermeral and used for lookup requests if needed.
+Additional connections can be considered ephemeral and used for lookup requests if needed.

-All messages sent to a Light Hotspot from a Validator will be wrapped in a top level message (Protocol buffer schema provied below).
+All messages sent to a Light Hotspot from a Validator will be wrapped in a top level message (Protocol buffer schema provided below).
 This message includes metadata which serves as an attestation on behalf of the sending Validator.
 The attestation data includes: